Overview of the Florida Land Trust

 The Land Trust is created through the execution of two documents: 1) a Deed in Trust, where the real property is conveyed into the name of the Trustee in its fiduciary capacity as Trustee (not in its corporate capacity), and 2) a Florida Land Trust Agreement pursuant to which the Trustee administers the terms of the Land Trust.

-Exeter Fiduciary Services, LLC is named or appointed by you as Trustee of your Florida Land Trust under the terms of the Florida Land Trust Agreement.
-Exeter Fiduciary Services, LLC merely serves as Trustee of your Florida Land Trust and has no authority to act without specific written authorization and direction from the Beneficiary(ies) of the trust.
+Exeter Trust Company is named or appointed by you as Trustee of your Florida Land Trust under the terms of the Florida Land Trust Agreement.
+Exeter Trust Company merely serves as Trustee of your Florida Land Trust and has no authority to act without specific written authorization and direction from the Beneficiary(ies) of the trust.

-Exeter Fiduciary Services, LLC is a private, professional fiduciary services company that administers specialty trust accounts and services for real property investors and property owners throughout the State of Florida, and is a wholly-owned subsidiary of The Exeter Group, LLC.
+Exeter Trust Company is a trust company that is licensed, regulated and audited by the Wyoming Division of Banking.
+Exeter Trust Company provides specialty trust services to real estate investors and property owners, including the Title Holding Trust (Land Trust), and is a wholly-owned subsidiary of The Exeter Group, LLC.

 Who Owns the Florida Land Trust?